English Literature BA

 The Dissertation is a long essay of between 8-10,000 words, the result of a sustained period of independent study across both semesters where you work closely with an academic specialist in your area of interest.
 This module provides final year undergraduate students with an opportunity to build on work done in previous modules, or study a topic that has not been included in the degree.
 Students taking this module are expected to demonstrate a capacity both for independent research and for organising a long piece of work.
 In addition to writing a critical dissertation, you also have the option to work on a piece of creative writing that could include a collection of poetry, a piece of short fiction or theatre, or a video-essay.

-40 credits - Reading, Writing and Playing with the Creative Essay
+40 credits - Language and the Environment

 -